A little deeper perspective into empowering yourself AFTER abuse – the importance of reinserting yourself back into life!

 4) Get REAL information that concerns itself with Narcissistic abuse.
 The wealth of knowledge you gain by educating yourself will benefit your recovery and give you that ‘ah ha’ moment to release from the Narcissist.
 You will see that these abusers have a similar pattern as if they all read the same book on ‘How to be a Narcissist.’
 From there you will assimilate the information in a manner that enables you to clearly see that this was never about you, but actually about them.
 You will also see that YOU are not the only one that fell for this trap, nor are you deficient in some way as if you allowed it, mentally ill, blameworthy as if this WAS your fault, worthless or any of the Narcissist’s target words that managed you down.
 Introspection will allow you to look inwardly to create new boundaries and to look at your part in all of this.

 5) Look at the real goodness out there that you have ignored while you were completely giving yourself away to this Narcissist.
 Look for the real miracles that are really all around you and get involved in such a manner that these wonderful things will surround you with goodness and bring you back to loving the world as you once did.
 There is no room in your heart and mind for thinking about that Narcissist or any ‘what if’s’ concerning any type of relationship with them, reconciliation or closure.
 They just don’t exist as a real person that you could be any part of or love.
 Let them go so you can find unconditional love in your world.
 Even though you are hurt and in pain focus on something/anything that will yield the smallest bit of self-compassion and goodness back into your life.
 DO NOT isolate yourself from people because you are only feeding those insecurities from the abuse.
 You are an amazing person that belongs out there in the world with people.
 You don’t have to hide to recover, so get out because the sunshine and warmth out in the world will do you good.
 You don’t have to do anything but show the world the person you are.
 If you are sad you don’t have to speak, but you can smile and make even the smallest connection with life and people.
 Just don’t lock yourself up in isolation.
 Change your routine because it needs refreshed!
-Again there are miracles out there!
+Again, there are miracles out there!
 Keep your health in check because the many years of abuse has stressed you out physically.
 Maybe employ a walk in your routine, but get those endorphins activated because they all charge those brain cells up with a little euphoria!
 Take the focus back on your life while you are healing and allow a little bit of newness and joy to get in there as well.
 Try it and you will see that what I say is real and good for you!
 You are starting a new journey that will lead you right back into life again where you belong!

 Will this heal you completely?
 No but it gets you into the direction you need to be.
 Recovering from this abuse is recovering from those horrid messages of shame, blame, fear, worthlessness and many other negative things or things that took your power away.
 How do you replace your power?
 By empowering yourself with the truth and positive messages that will naturally purge all of that negativity out of you and replacing it with real truth and positive new adventures that are nowhere near the Narcissist-Land that you once resided at.

-Today I spent some time on the phone with a friend that I am helping through their abuse and to get to recovery.
-I said if you allow yourself to go on this journey of recovery you will awaken and feel things you have forgotten you could feel and life will grow from there once you are out of this darkness that has claimed you.
+Today I spent some time on the phone with a friend that I am helping through their abuse to get to recovery.
+I said if you allow yourself to go on this journey of recovery you will awaken and feel things you have forgotten you could feel, and life will grow from there once you are out of this darkness that has claimed you.
 You will see such a clear picture about these abusers and how this abuse actually does darken every aspect of your life until it removes all the light that use to be there.
 I went on to say that today I have such a clear picture and realize that everything that my Narcissist ever said or did had some sort of lie or betrayal attached to it and EVERYTHING was a lie.
 I went on to say that I realized how my reality was blind sighted and how that damaged me.
 It is not just the emotional connection, it is such an extreme betrayal of everything that is good in life.
 My Narcissist can only be defined as very defective and derelict.
-In my personal situation with this Narcissist, the truth WAS a lie, and all the lies became the truth and what a twisted and distorted reality that is for a good and loving person full of empathy.
+In my personal situation with this Narcissist, the truth WAS a lie, and all the lies became the truth and what a twisted and distorted reality that is for a good and loving person full of empathy to sort out.
 It was a horrible experience from a sadistic person, but an incredible journey getting back to healthy!
 Start with no/minimal contact and take this journey back to you!
 Reclaim your life.
 Greg